dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly request: HTTPRequest
 ```

-An object with information about the originating HTTP request that triggered, directly or not, this function.
+An object with information about the originating HTTP request that triggered this function (directly or indirectly).

 ```typescript
 interface HTTPRequest {